WebAssembly/tool-conventions/DynamicLinking.md

-In order to use the llvm output in emscripten (which still uses the old ABI described above) a binaryen pass is run as part of `wasm-emscripten-finalize` then coverts from the ABI descirbed in this document to the ABI used by the emscripten dynamic linker is somewhat different.
+In order to use the llvm output in emscripten (which still uses the old ABI described above) a binaryen pass is run as part of `wasm-emscripten-finalize` then coverts from the ABI described in this document to the ABI used by the emscripten dynamic linker is somewhat different.
 The emscripten ABI uses specially named functions (e.g. `g$foo` and `fp$foo`) for accessing the addresses of the dynamically linked symbols rather than using WebAssembly